open-resources/physics_bank/content/public/021.Circuits/Electrical Energy/OSUPv2.9.16/OSUPv2.9.16.md

 ## Part 1

 Your electric bill gives your consumption in units of kilowatt-hour ($\textrm{kW}\cdot\textrm{h}$).
-Does this unit represent the amount of charge, current, voltage, power, or energy you buy?
+What physical quantity does this unit represent?

 ### Answer Section